YingLiu4203/old-dev-blog/_posts/2017-11-10-Angular-Style.md

 There are help directives include `fxHide`, `fxShow`, `ngClass` and `ngStyle` to add styles.
 Theses directives can be combined with breakpoints.
 The breakpoints alias are: `xs`, `sm`, `md`, `lg`, `xl`, `lt-sm`, `lt-md`, `lt-lg`, `lt-xl`, `gt-xs`, `gt-sm`, `gt-md`, and `gt-lg`.

 Two examples, `<div fxShow fxHide.xs="false" fxHide.lg="true"> ... </div>` and `<div fxFlex="50%" fxFlex.gt-sm="100%"> ... </div>`.
 ## 3. Material Design
 Using Angular material design is straightforward.
 First, follow the getting started guide in https://material.angular.io/guide/getting-started to setup Angular to use a specific theme.

 Then, check the documents in https://material.angular.io/components/categories to learn how to use each component.

+You can customize a theme as described in https://material.angular.io/guide/theming.

+If your app's content is not placed inside of a `mat-sidenav-container` element, you need to add the `mat-app-background` class to your wrapper element (for example the body).
+This ensures that the proper theme background is applied to your page.

+Use Google materical icons and fonts by including `<link href="https://fonts.googleapis.com/icon?family=Material+Icons|Roboto:300,400,500" rel="stylesheet">` in `index.html`.
+Then add the body style as `body { font-family: 'Roboto', sans-serif; }` in `style.css` file.